Want to improve your eating habits this year? Why not try these Ayurvedic vegan recipes? We have them for every dosha!

 9. Coconut Curry

 Loaded with nourishing veggies, this coconut curry is a wholesome and tasty meal.
 More sweet than spicy thanks to the coconut and maple syrup, this is perfect for pittas.
-Use a mild curry powder to keep the spice low, and skip garnishing it with nuts and opt for chopped coriander for some fragrant flavours.
+Skip garnishing it with nuts and opt for chopped coriander for some fragrant flavours.
+And to make this pitta friendly, use white rice instead of brown!

 Get the recipe here.